GabrielHinz/multivpn/README.md

     vim config

-* CONNECT_SERVER: IP or DNS record to your server
+* CONNECT_SERVER: Your server's IP or DNS record

 The `ifconfig` command can help in network configuration: